Tuna-on-a-bagel/synthData/README.md

 * Dynamic parts also have the ability to transform their features.
 Objects may be given multiple material slots that can be randomly selected to decrease reliance on color or texture patterns.
 Lights can be given an intensity range constraint so that they can change how bright the source is on each iteration

 **_child_**:
 An object that is dependently paired to another (parent) object.
-When the child is selected and moved, no changes occur to the parent object.
-When the parent object is selected and moved, the child object will also match the parents transformation. to make a desired object or objects children of another part, you must multiselect them all `FIRST`, the multiselect the parent object `LAST`, from the gui: `>right click, >parent, >object`
+When the child is selected and moved, no changes occur to the parent object or other same level children objects.
+When the parent object is selected and moved, the child object(s) will also match the parents transformation. to make a desired object or objects children of another part, you must multiselect them all `FIRST`, the multiselect the parent object `LAST`, from the gui: `>right click, >parent, >object`.
+Multiple levels of child/parent relationships can be formed

 **_parent_**:
 An object that is independently paired to another (child) object.
 When the parent object is selected and moved, all child